amchiclet/cosyn_automation/README.md

 3. Run: `./a.out [base_path/codelet_name]` or `./build_vrun_script [codelet_name]` with default base_path = `compiler-evaluation-experiments/LoopGen`. for example, to run [recurrence-chained-20220730](https://github.com/amchiclet/compiler-evaluation-experiments/tree/experiments/LoopGen/recurrence-chained-20220730), we can run either `./build_vrun_script recurrence-chained-20220730` or `./a.out compiler-evaluation-experiments/LoopGen/recurrence-chained-20220730`, the generated scripts should be the same.

 4. The generated vrun script will be `vrun_new.sh`.

+Notice that the current `vrun_new.sh` does not have customized codelet input parameters.
+We didn't modify the `parameter_set_decoding()` function and the `fill_codelet_maps` command at line 136 of our reference vrun script.